LindsayXu/datascience/README.md

 Hi!
 My name is Ralph Brooks, and I am a data scientist based out of Dallas, TX.
 I am currently looking for new career opportunities.
 If I can be of assistance to you or if I can provide additional information, feel free to contact me at ralph_brooks@yahoo.com.

+As an introduction to my background, feel free to take a look at my resume at : https://github.com/ralphbrooks/datascience/blob/master/Resume/Ralph-Brooks-Resume.doc

 Some examples of my technical skills include the following:

 BIG DATA EXPOSURE